 As with Jamaican goat curry, Indian goat curry is traditionally served on the bone.
 This makes for a wonderfully messy meal, and is the best way to go!
 Be careful as you eat it, there are many sharp bones, which are fun to gnaw on when you get used to it.
 I prefer to get some of the curry sauce from the chicken dishes and pour it over my rice, then put the goat curry on top.
 With some of the creamy spinach on the side, some naan, I am in heaven!

-#2 is still Saffron Valley in SLC, despite not having lamb, goat or beef
+#3 is still Saffron Valley in SLC, despite not having lamb, goat or beef, is still #1 of the Best Indian Buffets in Salt Lake City.

 To be continued… if you know of buffets I should check out, please let me know!